Have Questions About Foster Care?

 How much do foster parents get paid?

 Foster parents do not get paid.
 However, children in foster care are provided with “child support” payments form the state to cover their expenses.
 Because this payment is a reimbursement, it is not considered income so it is not taxed.
+New Beginnings Family Services reimburses foster parent $20-$80 a day depending on the level of the child.
+Level 5 reimbursement rate is $80 a day where a basic level child is $20 a day.
 The amount varies from state to state and sometimes also varies depending on the special needs of the child.
 A child that is medically fragile or receiving therapy services, may receive more child support than a child that does not utilize those additional services.

 Can retired people foster parent?